 - 20 gigabyte disk space

-- at least 512 megabyte RAM, but more is better
+- At least 2 gigabyte RAM, but more is better

 - 10mbit NIC (more is fine)

-(please decide for yourself what is appropiate, the machine will be a mere shell server managed by puppetclient)
+Please decide for yourself what is appropiate; the machine will be a mere shell server managed by ansible.

 Machine owners are allowed and encouraged to install software which they deem necessary to comply with the standards of their organisation, examples are: n2, backup programs or a snmp daemon.

-A non-exhaustive list of people involved in designing and managing the NLNOG RING: Peter van Dijk, Teun Vink, Edwin Hermans, Martin Pels and me.
+A non-exhaustive list of people involved in the design and management of the NLNOG RING since its inception: Peter van Dijk, Teun Vink, Edwin Hermans, Martin Pels, Pieter Lexis, Matt Griswold and me.

 If you have any questions please do not hesitate to contact us.
 Contact information can be found on the Contact page.